 Mr Castles said they had already received up to 90 registrations and expected more before the racing kicked off.

 "Tony Clark has won for the last two years so he has entered again to defend his title."

-Mr Castles said the day is fast becoming A Hawke's Bay event that is not to be missed.
+Mr Castles said the day was fast becoming a Hawke's Bay event not to be missed.